 If the customer And the program is Then the treatment is Borrows money (includes purchases made on credit) All programs Excluded.
 Payments received from a reverse mortgage All programs Excluded.
-Lends money and receives repayment of the loan • ALTCS Excluded.
-SSI-MAO • MSP Adult The part of payment toward the principal is excluded.
-Caretaker Relative Interest paid on the loop is Pregnant Woman Interest paid on the loan is counted as unearned income.
+Lends money and receives repayment of the loan ALTCS SSI-MAO Excluded. • MSP Adult The part of payment toward the principal is excluded.
+Caretaker Relative Interest paid on the loan is Pregnant Woman counted as unearned income.
 Child KidsCare

-Term Definition Reverse mortgage A special type of agreement that allows a home owner, age 62 or older, to borrow against the value of the equity of his or her home.
+Term Definition A special type of agreement that allows a home owner, age 62 or older, to borrow against the value of the equity of his or he home.
 NOTE All payments received from a reverse mortgage represent the